 Chinese officials closely monitor and control religious activity at monasteries and nunneries.

 Since 2016, Larung Gar– the biggest Buddhist institute in Tibet, and indeed in the world – has been the target of a major assault.
 Thousands of individuals have been evicted and thousands of homes demolished – and these removals continue today.
+Another large monastic town Yarchen Gar has also suffered the same fate.

 Writers, singers, artists and teachers are jailed for celebrating Tibetan national identity and for any criticism of China's rule.